jacques/imogo-public-api-docs/source/includes/_errors.md

 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.
 504 | Gateway Timeout -- We're temporarily having issues with either with the load blancer or application reverse proxy.
 May occur when we are having issues with our upstream services.

+Note: Nginx (the webserver we use for load balancing and reverse proxying uses a HTTP 504 status code.
+It also returns a HTML body).